Debt Collection Agency NZ

 This is a common question, unfortunately, there is no clear-cut answer.
 Sentinel has had payments received within hours of our first contact with debtors, and at other times it has taken over a year.
 The majority of debts are collected within thirty days.

 Sentinel only engages in commercial debt recovery.
-There are however many consumer debt collection companies New Zealand based.
+There are, however many consumer debt collection companies New Zealand based.

 As we specialise in small business debt recovery, Sentinel does not charge clients any fees for the use of our debt recovery services.
 You can find out more about our free business debt recovery services here.

-Most of the time, no. Unless the amount owed is large, and the debtor is not cooperating, court is not something that should be of concern.
+Most of the time, no. Unless the amount owed is large, and the debtor is not cooperating, the court is not something that should be of concern.
 If it does happen, it will be at your sole discretion.

 In the event of proceeding to court, and Sentinel has been acting as your debt collector and the process reaches the point of requiring legal action, we will provide you with a detailed report of our activities and any relevant correspondence with the debtor to provide to your solicitor.
 We are also happy to work with your solicitor on an affidavit if requested.